Embodied agent: Advantages

 Face-to-face communication allows communication protocols that give a much richer communication channel than other means of communicating.
-It enables pragmatic communication acts such as conversational turn-taking, facial expression of emotions, information structure and emphasis, visualisation and iconic gestures, and orientation in a three-dimensional environment.
+It enables pragmatic communication acts such as conversational turn-taking, facial expression of emotions, information structure and emphasis, visualization and iconic gestures, and orientation in a three-dimensional environment.
 This communication takes place through both verbal and non-verbal channels such as gaze, gesture, spoken intonation and body posture.

 Research has found that users prefer a non-verbal visual indication of an embodied system's internal state to a verbal indication, demonstrating the value of additional non-verbal communication channels.
 As well as this, the face-to-face communication involved in interacting with an embodied agent can be conducted alongside another task without distracting the human participants, instead improving the enjoyment of such an interaction.
 Furthermore, the use of an embodied presentation agent results in improved recall of the presented information.

 Embodied agents also provide a social dimension to the interaction.
 Humans willingly ascribe social awareness to computers, and thus interaction with embodied agents follows social conventions, similar to human to human interactions.
-This social interaction both raises the believability and perceived trustworthiness of agents, and increases the user's engagement with the system.
+This social interaction both raises the believably and perceived trustworthiness of agents, and increases the user's engagement with the system.
 Rickenberg and Reeves found that the presence of an embodied agent on a website increased the level of user trust in that website, but also increased users' anxiety and affected their performance, as if they were being watched by a real human.
 Another effect of the social aspect of agents is that presentations given by an embodied agent are perceived as being more entertaining and less difficult than similar presentations given without an agent.
 Research shows that perceived enjoyment, followed by perceived usefulness and ease of use, is the major factor influencing user adoption of embodied agents.

-A study in January 2004 by Byron Reeves at Stanford demonstrated how digital characters could "enhance online experiences" through explaining how virtual characters essentially add a sense of relatability to the user experience and make it more approachable.
+A study in January 2004 by Byron Reeves at Stanford demonstrated how digital characters could "enhance online experiences" through explaining how virtual characters essentially add a sense of familiarity to the user experience and make it more approachable.
 This increase in likability in turn helps make the products better, which benefits both the end users and those creating the product.